TheRealKushi/Naked-And-Afraid-Plugin/README.md

 # A toggle to either enable or disable the player join and quit messages.
 disable-join-quit-messages: true

+# A toggle to either enable or disable the totem of undying saving behavior.
+disable-totems: true

+# A toggle to either enable or disable the global death sound, that plays for all online players.
+death-sound: true

 armor-damage:
-  # A toggle to either enable or disable the function that deals damage when players wear an armor piece.
+  # A toggle to either enable or disable the function that deals damage when players wear an armor piece or hold items in offhand.
-  # Offhand will not be accounted in damaging process.
   enabled: true
   # The amount of hearts the plugin will deal damage (1 heart = 1.0).
   damage-amount: 1.0
   # Value that determines the interval of ticks (1 second = 20 ticks) that the plugin will deal damage to players.
   damage-interval-ticks: 20
+  # List of armor slots that trigger damage (HELMET, CHESTPLATE, LEGGINGS, BOOTS).
+  # Empty counts all armor slots.
+  armor-slot: []
+  # List of armor materials that trigger damage (e.g., LEATHER_HELMET, IRON_CHESTPLATE, DIAMOND_BOOTS, NETHERITE_LEGGINGS).
+  # Empty counts all armor materials.
+  armor-material: []
+  # Whether holding an item in the offhand slot triggers damage.
+  include-offhand: false

+# Field that contains a list of all existing worlds (gets updated on server startup), where the plugin can be disabled in certain worlds.
+enabled-worlds: []

 # Toggles the debug mode, which provides useful info that can be important for troubleshooting errors.
 debug-mode: false